 Troi found the Rider MBA program to be open and flexible, helping her focus on her unique interests.
 The program opened her eyes to her own adaptability as she learned to network and interact with students of different backgrounds.
 Encouraged by her advisor, Troi recognized that Rider had her best interests at heart, and she was able to connect the dots to create her own pathway in the program.
 A course in consulting with Dr. Ronald Cook, associate dean for graduate programs, professor of entrepreneurship and the founder of the Center for Entrepreneurial Studies, introduced her to the field of human resources where she could link her passion for people with the real world of business.

 The unique combination of supervising a staff of 12 as a community director while completing the MBA program resulted in real-life skills transferable to the business world.
 Shortly after graduating, Troi landed a position at Dun & Bradstreet as a talent acquisition coordinator and later advanced to a new role as Executive Recruiting Coordinator at PayPal.
 In her position, she interfaces with high-level executives and is exposed to daily challenges unique to recruiting talented personnel.
-Most notable, she strives to be a sincere and ethical leader, determined to establish meaningful relationships which she believes to be the key to any business success.
-When not busy at work, Troi still enjoys baking for family gatherings and holidays and she remains resolute about opening her own business, a bakery establishment or restaurant, in the future.
+Most notably, she strives to be a sincere and ethical leader, determined to establish meaningful relationships which she believes to be the key to any business success.
+When not busy at work, Troi enjoys baking for family gatherings and holidays and she remains resolute about opening her own business, a bakery establishment or restaurant, in the future.